Swingin’ Soirée

 The band has a great love and appreciation for the music of the 1920s and 1930s and the showmanship with which they were performed.
 Nothing makes their musicians happier than hanging out, playing music, and trading songs and jokes with friends, old and new.
 Learn more on the band’s website.Opens in new tab

-Earlier in the day, we encourage you to join us for French Quarter Bohemia, 1926, a mini symposium featuring presentations covering the 100th anniversary of Sherwood Anderson and Other Famous Creoles: A Gallery of Contemporary New Orleans by William Spratling and William Faulkner, the artistic influence of the Arts and Crafts Club of New Orleans, and the legacy of preservationists such as William Ratcliffe Irby, owner of HNOC’s 520 Royal Street in 1926 and the person responsible for installing its famed Aeolian pipe organ.
+Earlier in the day, join us for French Quarter Bohemia, 1926, a mini symposium featuring presentations covering the 100th anniversary of Sherwood Anderson and Other Famous Creoles: A Gallery of Contemporary New Orleans by William Spratling and William Faulkner, the artistic influence of the Arts and Crafts Club of New Orleans, and the legacy of preservationists such as William Ratcliffe Irby.
+Admission is free but separate registration from the Swingin’ Soirée is required.
+Learn more and register.

 Enjoy Extended Hours